 While attending Baylor Law School, Hare spent the summer of 2007 interning at CBS College Sports (formerly CSTV, Inc.) in New York City.
 There he drafted and reviewed contracts for online services and television sublicenses, and also researched and analyzed intellectual property and contract issues.

 From 2003-2006, Hare served as Athletic Development Officer at Baylor University.
 There he worked with each coach and their sport specific fundraising clubs and events.
 He oversaw significant growth in both men's and women's basketball booster clubs, while also helping to raise funds to renovate both sports' locker rooms.
 Hare also led a group of over 100 volunteers to help generate over $2 million for the Bear Foundation, Baylor's primary annual giving organization.
 He was responsible for coordinating the Foundation's Young Alumni group as well.

 Hare got his start working in men's basketball at the University of Oklahoma, his undergraduate alma mater.
 Hare started as a student manager, worked his way to student assistant and graduate assistant, and eventually as a full-time staff member.
 His duties consisted of recruiting, video editing, and working with the basketball booster club.

 Hare received his bachelor's degree in business administration from the University of Oklahoma (OU) in 2000, and his master's in business administration with an emphasis in sports administration from OU in 2003.
 Hare earned his juris doctor from Baylor University in 2009.

 Hare is married to the former Adrienne Davis.
-The couple resides in Hewitt, and in January 2012 welcomed their first child, Brooklyn Elizabeth, into their family.
+The couple resides in Hewitt, and are the proud parents of Brooklyn (’12) and Griffin (’14).